strawlab/strand-braid/strand-braid-user/users-guide/src/installation.md

 Currently Basler cameras are best supported.
 We use Basler's Pylon library to access the cameras.

-Allied Vision Cameras using the Vimba library is planned for Strand Camera and Braid version 0.12.
+Allied Vision Cameras using the Vimba X library is planned for Strand Camera and Braid version 0.12.

 ### Trigger box